Top 10 Video Calling apps

 2018.
 GoToMeeting added AI transcription, Amazon Alexa integration

-LogMeIn has updated its GoToMeeting video and audio conference platform with new features that include a text chat function, AI transcription service and integration with Amazon’s Alexa voice assistant.
-The Business Messaging feature lets employees chat one-to-one or in groups with each other or with external clients using the new GoToMeeting desktop application or a standalone mobile app.
-Users can jump from a message thread directly into a video or audio conference with one click.
-The Smart Meeting Assistant transcribes meeting audio, storing the text in the cloud for subsequent sharing.
-This means that meeting attendees won’t need to worry about taking notes and can focus on discussions with colleagues.
+LogMeIn has recently implemented updates to its GoToMeeting video and audio conference platform, introducing several new features.
+These enhancements encompass a text chat function, an AI transcription service, and integration with Amazon's voice assistant, Alexa.
+The Business Messaging feature facilitates one-to-one or group chats among employees and external clients through the GoToMeeting desktop application or a standalone mobile app.
+With just a single click, users can seamlessly transition from a message thread to a video or audio conference.
+Additionally, the Smart Meeting Assistant transcribes meeting audio and securely stores the text in the cloud, enabling easy sharing afterwards.
+This advancement eliminates the need for attendees to worry about note-taking and allows them to concentrate fully on engaging in discussions with colleagues.

 2018.
 Google starts migrating all G Suite users from Hangouts to Meet